 Transgender identities in the past

-- Article by: Steven Dryden
+- Article created by: Steven Dryden

 Looking at the past through a contemporary lens can reveal evidence of lives very different from those we might expect to find.
 Minorities – smaller groups who sit outside the predominant majority within society – have often sought to find themselves in the past.
 In some instances these histories can be quite visible and relatively well documented in official records, although they usually relate to persecution, internment and oppression.